j201/sashimi/spec.md

 - `push(value..type, typeName)` - Adds the `typeName` string to the top of the `..type` stack.
 - `first(value..type)` - Returns the top type string on the `..type` stack.
 - `next(value..type)` - Returns the `..type` stack without the top string.
+- `has(value..type, str)` - Returns `true` if the string in the second parameter is one of the elements of the `..type` stack, else false.
 - `empty(value..type` - Returns `true` if there are no strings in the `..type` stack, else `false`.

 ###Default `..type` Values